For those who are going through the adoption process, the following questions may arise: What is a contested adoption?

 Perhaps there is a concern that a biological father may step into the picture or change their mind about consenting to the adoption of their child.
 Can a biological father contest an adoption?

-If the biological father was not informed that the mother was pregnant, then he was not giving fair opportunity to step up and be a parent.
+If the biological father was not informed that the mother was pregnant, then he was not given a fair opportunity to step up and be a parent.

 Therefore and providing he wishes to parent the child, he has a right to contest the adoption from being finalized.